Movie date: Cineplex offering select showtimes for $2.99 in Calgary this month | Listed

-Movie date: Cineplex offering select showtimes for $2.99 in Calgary this month
+Movie date: Cineplex offering select showtimes for $2.99 in Vancouver this month

 Looking for budget-friendly entertainment options?
-Cineplex is featuring select movie screenings for $2.99 this month at several of its Calgary locations.
+Cineplex is featuring select movie screenings for $2.99 this month at several of its Vancouver locations.

-The Cineplex Family Favourites series runs every Saturday at 11 am throughout March, and offers the chance to enjoy a good flick at a great price.
+Cineplex Family Favourites will run every Saturday at 11 am throughout March, and offers the chance to enjoy a good flick at a great price.
 In this case, your popcorn will cost more than the movie ticket!

 First up is Ghostbusters: Afterlife on March 12, followed by Tom & Jerry: The Movie on March 19, and Arctic Dogs on March 26.